solenebernard/solenebernard.github.io/content/blog/blog5/index.md

 We can argue that we see more than we see because of how is encoded information.
 The space of hearable signals is way bigger than the one of visible colors.

+But colors are not the only information given by our eyes.
+There are million of cone cells in our eyes that give us also *spacial information* about colors.
+Whereas we only have two ears that limit the spatial localization.

+To conclude, I would say that we hear way more than we see colors!